neuro-inc/platform-docs/core/platform-storage/storage.md

 Free:  975.2G
 ```

-## How do I manage files in the web UI?&#x20;
+## How do I manage files in the Apolo Console?&#x20;

 You can use built-in Files app available in Apolo to manage files in storage.
 Intuitive drag\&drop, navigation and media files preview is available there.&#x20;

 ## How do I manage files in the CLI?&#x20;

 You can manage your files and folders using the `apolo storage` command.
-The Apolo CLI lets you perform all operations with your files and folders that are available from the web UI.
+The Apolo CLI lets you perform all operations with your files and folders that are available from the Apolo Console.

 ### Viewing folders and files&#x20;